blackbeltscripting/vimrc/README.md

 Description
 -----------
 Most of my configuration is stored here.
-Only highly sensitive work will not be stored
+Only highly sensitive work will not be stored online.

 This WAS originally based on brooky-yen's vimrc (https://github.com/brooky-yen/vimrc)